dcaro/openhack/README.md

 Navigate to the obtained IP to show the website

-5- Upgrade to version 2
+5- Upgrade to tag 2 of the container

 `helm upgrade dohapp ./dohapp --set image.repository=<registry_name>.azurecr.io/demo/dohapp,image.tag=2`

 Refresh the browser to show the updated version

-6- Rollback to previous version
+6- Rollback to previous revision

-`helm rollback dohapp 1`
+`helm rollback dohapp 0`

+Rollback to revision 0 brings back to the latest successful deployment.

 7- Refresh the browser to show the rollback